 Probation.
-A student is pl aced on a academic probation in the College of Nursin when:

-lΛr eanired COURCE 10 failed

-☐ A grade less than C is earned in science or nursing courses.

-☐ The QPA is below 2.0 in any given semester.
+A student is placed on academic probation in the College of Nursing when: ☐ A required l course is failed. ☐ A grade le ss than C is earned in science or nursing courses. ☐ The OPA is below 2.0 in any given semester. , ,